apache/shardingsphere/docs/document/content/features/transaction/function/2pc-xa-transaction.en.md

 weight = 2
 +++

-## Function
+## Features

 * Support cross-database XA transactions after sharding.
 * Operation atomicity and high data consistency in 2PC transactions.
 * When service is down and restarted, commit and rollback transactions can be recovered automatically.
 * An SPI mechanism that integrates mainstream XA managers: Atomikos default and Narayana and Bitronix optional.
 * Support XA and non-XA connection pool in the same time.
-* Provide spring-boot and namespace access.
+* Provide spring-boot start and spring namespace.

 ## Not Support